-With API Security, you get comprehensive protection for your APIs so that you can protect your valuable application and data assets, provide insight into the performance and use of your APIs, and help you make more informed decisions.
+API Security provides comprehensive protection for your APIs so that you can protect your valuable application and data assets, get insight into the performance and use of your APIs, and help you make more informed decisions.

 Application delivery is the process of bringing an application (typically a web application) to end users while the application’s data processing and computing is executed inside a data center or cloud environment.

 An application delivery controller (ADC) is a network device that lives in the datacenter, located strategically between the firewall and one or more application servers.
 The ADC handles load balancing between servers and optimizes end-user performance and security for enterprise applications.

 Application security refers to measures and countermeasures taken to protect applications from internal and external threats.

 Application virtualization or app virtualization is technology that allows users to access and use an application from a separate computer than the one on which the application is installed.

 A bot management solution detects the bad bots and mitigates bot attacks to protect your web applications and appliance from advanced security attacks.